-Where behaviour on the Congress floor is clearly unacceptable, the Chair will ask the delegate to withdraw their remarks and apologise.
-If a delegate refuses, or persists in inappropriate behaviour, the Chair can and will insist that the delegate leaves the Congress hall.
+Where behaviour during a conference session is clearly unacceptable, the Chair will ask the delegate to withdraw their remarks and apologise.
+If a delegate refuses, or persists in inappropriate behaviour, the Chair can and will insist that the delegate leaves the conference.